- Last updated:

 Council endeavours to ensure that non-accessible PDF documents are also available in Word or HTML format.

 Some pages contain files that are in PDF format only.
 To view PDF documents you will need to download Adobe PDF Reader.

-If you would like to receive a copy of any of these documents in another format, please contact council's customer service centre.
+If you would like to receive a copy of any of these documents in another format, please contact council.